Yelp/elastalert/docs/source/ruletypes.rst

 Optional:

 ``victorops_entity_id``: The identity of the incident used by VictorOps to correlate incidents thoughout the alert lifecycle.
-If not definied, VictorOps will assign a random string to each alert.
+If not defined, VictorOps will assign a random string to each alert.

-``victorops_entity_display_name``: Human-readable name of alerting entity to summerise incidents without affecting the life-cycle workflow.
+``victorops_entity_display_name``: Human-readable name of alerting entity to summerize incidents without affecting the life-cycle workflow.

 ``victorops_proxy``: By default ElastAlert will not use a network proxy to send notifications to VictorOps.
 Set this option using ``hostname:port`` if you need to use a proxy.